smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 As seen, the material has the same aluminum values, with the exception of the Young’s Modulus (E) being 8.5Mpsi and the yield stress being the constrained 40 ksi.

 ![real_a3_4](real_a3_4.png)
-The picture shows the anchoring side of the beam.
+The picture shows the anchoring side of the bar.
 This was a requirement in the design process.

 ![real_a3_5](real_a3_5.png)
-This picture shows the load the beam will experience in the FEA analysis.
+This picture shows the load the bar will experience in the FEA analysis.
 Had trouble trying to put the global variable I created in the value, but it did not work.
 As seen in the picture, I just put the numerical value that I chose.

 ### FEA Analysis